ninegua/reversi/docs/index.md

   ...
 }
 ```
+The expression *msg.caller* gives the principal ID of the caller of a message.
+Note that this is different than the caller of a function.
+In Motoko, incoming messages to an actor must be addressed to a *public* accessible function which must have an *async* return type.
-The *msg.caller* field returns the principal ID of the caller of an incoming message, which in this case is either *register* or *view*. (*view* is a query call, as marked by the *query* keyword).
+The above code shows two public functions: *register* and *view*, where the latter is a query call, as marked by the *query* keyword.

+As we can see, accessing the message caller field must go through a special syntax:
+either *shared (msg)* or *shared query (msg)*, where *msg* is a formal parameter that refers to the incoming message as a whole.
+At the moment the only attribute it has is *caller*.

-Being able to access a unique ID of the caller (message sender) feels familiar.
+Being able to access a unique ID of the caller (message sender) feels familiar, e.g., HTTP cookies.
-A close concept is HTTP cookies, except that the underlying system of IC already did the heavy-lifting to make sure principal IDs are cryptographically secure and the user program running on IC can fully trust that their authenticity.
+But unlike HTTP, the IC protocol actually makes sure principal IDs are cryptographically secure and the user program running on IC can fully trust their authenticity.

-Although personally I think it is perhaps too powerful to let a program know its caller, and too rigid (e.g. what happens when such IDs have to change?).
+Personally I think it is perhaps too powerful to let a program know its caller, and also too rigid (e.g. what happens when such IDs have to change?).
-At the moment it does lead to a very simple authentication scheme that application developers can make use of.
+But for now it does lead to a very simple authentication scheme that application developers can make use of.
 I hope to see more upcoming development in this area.

 ## Concurrency and atomicity

-Game clients may send messages to the game server at any time, so it's the server's responsibility to handle concurrency requests properly.
+Game clients may send messages to the game server at any time, so it's the server's responsibility to handle concurrent requests properly.
-With a conventional architecture, I will have to build some logic to sequentialize players' moves, usually through a messaging queue or mutex/lock.
+In a conventional architecture, I will have to build some logic to sequentialize players' moves, usually through a messaging queue or a mutex/lock.

-However, with the actor programming model employed by canisters, this is automatically taken care of, and I do not have to write any code for it.
+With the actor programming model employed by canisters, this is automatically taken care of, and I do not have to write any code for it.
-Messages are just remote function calls, and the canister is guaranteed to process one message at a time.
+Messages are just remote function calls, and a canister is guaranteed to only process one message at a time.
-This leads to simplified programming logic -- I simply don't worry about concurrency problems.
+This leads to simplified programming logic -- I simply don't worry about functions being called concurrently.

-Also, because canister state is only persisted after a message is fully processed (function call finishes execution), I do not worry about flushing memory to disk, state corruption, or anything like that.
+Because canister state is only persisted after a message is fully processed (i.e., a public function call returns), I do not worry about flushing memory to disk, whether an exception can lead to corrupted on-disk state, or anything to do with reliability.
-It should be noted that this atomicity is per message, which corresponds to a *public* function that is annotated with an *async* return type (as seen above).
+It should also be noted that the atomicity of persisting state changes is per message.
-A public function is free to call any other non-async functions, and as long as it completes all execution without error, changed states are persisted (for update calls, more details is given below).
+A public function is free to call any other non-async functions, and as long as the entire execution finishes without error, changed states are persisted (for update calls, more details is given below).
+Finer granularity can be achieved by making async calls instead of sync calls, which become new messages to be scheduled by the system and not executed immediately.

 If I were to build this game with a conventional architecture, I would probably choose an actor framework too, e.g., [Akka] for Java, [Actix] for Rust, and so on.
-Motoko offers native actors, joining the family of actor based programming languages such as [Erlang] and [Pony].
+Motoko offers native actor support, joining the family of actor based programming languages such as [Erlang] and [Pony].

 ## Update call vs. Query call

 This is a feature that in my opinion really improves the user experience for IC applications.
 It brings them on par with those hosted by conventional cloud platforms (or orders of magnitude faster when compared to other blockchains).

-It is also simple to understand and to use: any public function that does not need to change program state can be marked as a "query" call, otherwise it remains as an "update" call by default.
+It is also a simple concept: any public function that does not need to change program state can be marked as a "query" call, otherwise it is regarded as an "update" call by default.

-The difference is in both latency and concurrency:
+The difference between query and update is in both latency and concurrency:
-- A Query call takes milliseconds to complete; an update call usually takes around 2 seconds or more.
+- A Query call may take only milliseconds to complete, compared to about 2 seconds for an update call.
-- Query calls can be executed concurrently with great scalability; update calls are sequentialized (based on the actor model) and they offer atomicity guarantees.
+- Query calls can be executed concurrently with good scalability; update calls are sequentialized (based on the actor model) and they offer atomicity guarantees.

-As in the above code example, I was able to mark the *view* function as query call because it merely looks up the game that a player is playing and returns its state.
+As in the above code example, I was able to mark the *view* function as query call because it merely looks up and returns the state of the game that a player is playing.
-In fact, most of the time when we browse the Web, we are doing query calls:
+In fact most of the time when we browse the Web, we are doing query calls:
-data is retrieved from servers but not modified on them.
+data are retrieved from servers but not modified.

-On the other hand, I had to leave the *register* function as an update call, because it has to add a new player to the player list on a successful registration.
+On the other hand, the *register* function above remains as an update call, because it has to add a new player to the player list on a successful registration.
+For many reasons like data consistency, atomicity and reliability, update calls will take longer.
-Although 2s may still sound like a lot, I'd like to remind people that many operations on the web today actually take more than 2s to complete, e.g., logging into your bank account, or placing a stock purchase order, just to name a few.
+It is not an inherent problem with IC though, many operations on the web today actually take more than 2 seconds to complete, e.g., making a credit card payment, placing a stock purchase order, or even logging into your bank account, just to name a few.
+I think 2 seconds is at the borderline of a good user experience.

-There is but one problem: when a player makes the next move, it has to be an update call too:
+Coming back to the reversi game, when a player makes the next move, it has to be an update call too:

 ```swift
 public shared (msg) func move(row: Int, col: Int) : async MoveResult { ...  }
 ```

-If the game only refreshes its screen 2s after a player clicked the mouse, it will feel unresponsive and no one will want to play a game that lags this much.
+If the game only refreshes its screen 2s after a player has clicked the mouse (or touched the screen), it will feel unresponsive and no one will want to play a game that lags this much.
 So I had to optimize this part by reacting to user inputs directly on the client side without having to wait for the server to respond.
 This means the frontend UI will have to validate player's move, calculate what pieces would be flipped, and show them on screen immediately.
-It also implies whatever the frontend shows will have to match server's response when it comes, or we risk inconsistency.
+It also implies that whatever the frontend shows to the player will have to match server's response to the same move when it comes back, or we risk inconsistency.
 But again, I believe any reasonable implementation of a multi-player reversi or chess game would do the same, regardless of whether its backend takes 200ms to respond, or 2s.

 # Frontend client

 DFINITY SDK provides a way to directly load an application's frontend in browsers.
-It is not the same as ordinary HTML pages served from web servers, however; communication with backend canisters is via remote function calls, not HTTP.
+It is not the same as a plain HTML page served from web servers, however; communication with backend canisters is via remote function calls, which in the case of a browser is overlaid on top of HTTP.
-This part is already handled by a [JS user library](https://www.npmjs.com/package/@dfinity/agent), so a JS programs only has to import a canister as if it is a JS object and call its public functions as if they are regular async JS functions of the object.
+This is transparently handled by a [JS user library](https://www.npmjs.com/package/@dfinity/agent), so a JS programs only has to import a canister as if it is a JS object, and will be able to call its public functions as if they are regular async JS functions of the object.
-The [DFINITY SDK] has a set of tutorials on how to setup JS frontend, so I won't go into the details.
+The [DFINITY SDK] has a set of tutorials on how to setup a JS frontend, so I won't go into the details here.
-It uses [Webpack] for packaging resources including JS, CSS, image, and other resources you may have.
+Behind the scene, the `dfx` command from the SDK uses [Webpack] to package resources including JS, CSS, image, and other files you may have.
-You can also combine your favorite JS framework such as [React], [AngularJS], [Vue.js], or something similar, with the DFINITY user agent library to develop the frontend.
+You can also combine your favorite JS framework such as [React], [AngularJS], [Vue.js], etc. with the DFINITY user library to develop a JS frontend for use in browser or in a mobile app.

 ## Main UI components

-I'm relatively new to frontend development with only some brief experience with [React], but this time I chose to learn to use [Mithril] since I've heard many good things about it, especially its simplicity.
+I'm relatively new to frontend development having only had a brief experience with [React].
+This time I took the liberty to learn [Mithril] since I've heard many good things about it, especially its simplicity.
-Also to keep things simple, I went with a design that has only two screens:
+Also to keep things simple, I came up with a design that has only two screens:

-1. A *Play* screen that allows players to enter their and opponent names, which leads to the Game screen.
+1. A *Play* screen that allows players to enter their name and opponent's, before entering the Game screen.
    It will also show some tips and instructions, top player charts, recent players, and so on.
-2. A *Game* screen that takes player inputs and communicates with the backend canister to render reversi board with latest state.
+2. A *Game* screen that takes player inputs and communicates with the backend canister to render a reversi board.
    It will also show player scores at the end of game, which then leads player back to the Play screen.

 The snippet below shows the skeleton of the game frontend in JS.